Lexxxie83/app/public/wp-content/plugins/instagram-feed-pro/README.txt

 5. You can display multiple Instagram feeds by using shortcode options, for example: `[instagram-feed id=YOUR_USER_ID_HERE cols=3 width=50 widthunit=%]`

 == Changelog ==
+= 6.7.0 =
+* New - Added a new setting to support Instagram's new 3:4 aspect ratio.
+Edit your feed, select the "Layout" tab and choose among a 1:1 square, 4:5 portrait, or 3:4 Instagram official aspect ratio.
+* New - Added support for a new GDPR consent plugin [WPConsent](https://wpconsent.com/?utm_campaign=instagram-pro-readme&utm_source=changelog&utm_medium=wpconsentannouncement).
+* Fix - Fixed lightbox appearing at the bottom of the page when using the AJAX theme loading fix setting.

+= 6.6.1 =
+* Fix - Prevented PHP error "Fatal error: Uncaught TypeError: unserialize()"
+* Fix - Removed advertisements for ClickSocial that appear in the block editor.

+= 6.6.0 =
+* New - Added information regarding our newest product [ClickSocial](https://clicksocial.com/?utm_campaign=instagram-pro-readme&utm_source=changelog&utm_medium=clicksocialannouncement)!
+Schedule your social media posts through the WordPress dashboard.
+* Fix - Added a notice and more details if a database update fails.
+Most commonly this is due to the MySQL user not having permissions to alter tables.
+* Fix - Improved our compatibility with the latest versions of Divi and Elementor.
+* Fix - Resolved a PHP warning related to _load_textdomain_just_in_time.
+* Fix - Additional plugin hardening.

 = 6.5.1 =
 * Tweak: Added support for our new [Feed Analytics](https://smashballoon.com/?utm_campaign=instagram-free-readme&utm_source=changelog&utm_medium=feedanalyticsannouncement) product.
 Get insights as to how your feeds are being used by site visitors.